Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Placing requirements on the agreement holder that include:

 - managing the development of the hub and the efficient use of the pore space

 - ensuring open access to affordable use of the hub where appropriate

-Additional information on the intended Agreement provisions, conditions and requirements can be found within the RFPP Guidelines document.
+Additional information on the intended agreement provisions, conditions and requirements are in the RFPP Guidelines (PDF, 1.2 MB).

 - Meadowbrook Hub Project, Bison Low Carbon Ventures Inc. for a potential sequestration hub north of Edmonton

 - Open Access Wabamun Carbon Hub, Enbridge Inc. for a potential sequestration hub west of Edmonton

 - Origins Project, Enhance Energy Inc. for a potential sequestration hub south of Edmonton